datastax/python-driver/docs/index.rst

     How to install the driver.

 :doc:`getting_started`
-    A guide through the first steps of connecting to Cassandra and executing queries
+    A guide through the first steps of connecting to Scylla and executing queries

 :doc:`execution_profiles`
     An introduction to a more flexible way of configuring request execution